The most beautiful villages in the Lot Valley

 Toulzania

 La Toulzanie is a hamlet in the village of Saint-Martin Labouval: it is located on the road leading from Cajarc to Saint-Cirq Lapopie.
 His particuliarity ?
 Troglodyte houses with a side in the cliff!
-As for Cabrerets, you cannot visit them, but admire them from the outside.
+As for Cabrerets, we cannot visit them, but admire them from the outside.
 The prettiest view?
 The one we have from the river.
 To do this, you must either rent a boat for the day in Bouziès, for example, or rent a canoe or a pedal boat at the Cénevières nautical base.

 Discover this village camped on its rocky outcrop above the river: panorama, medieval history, artists, gastronomy... everything is gathered here.
 At its feet, a towpath punctuated by locks, a water mill and dug into the cliff on a portion.
 A nice flat walk in the cool summer.
 Don't feel like walking?
 You can do the same thing on an old-fashioned barge.

-Nestled in the hollow of the cliffs in the Célé valley about ten km from Saint-Cirq Lapopie, the village of Cabrerets is worth the detour.
+Nestled in the hollow of the cliffs in the Célé valley about ten km from Saint-Cirq Lapopie, the village of Cabrerets worth the detour.
 At its feet flows a river, ideal for outdoor recreation such as canoeing, swimming or fishing for example!
 Remarkable cliffs surround you and also offer you a breathtaking view from the viewpoint (follow the yellow markings from the village).

 Going down, there are also semi-troglodyte houses (a section is built in the rock): they are all private, but you can admire them from the outside.